|Degree:||Master of Science|

 - Competencies amounting to at least 10 ECTS credits in the above-mentioned or other areas of mathematics.

-To enable an uninterrupted transition from undergraduate to postgraduate studies, a "conditional" admission can be applied for, provided that one of the degrees mentioned in 1. above can be used to prove the acquisition of 150 ECTS credits and 5. the awarding of a corresponding thesis , The requirements mentioned in 2. to 4. must be met in any case.
-For a final admission to the Master's degree program in Mathematics, the requirements listed in 1 and 5 are to be submitted by the end of the re-registration deadline for the third semester.
+To enable an uninterrupted transition from undergraduate to postgraduate studies, a "conditional" admission can be applied for, provided that one of the degrees mentioned in 1. above can be used to prove the acquisition of 150 ECTS credits.
+The requirements mentioned in 2. to 4. must be met in any case.
+For a final admission to the Master's degree program in Mathematics, a degree listed in 1 has to be submitted by the end of the re-registration deadline for the third semester.

 For the suitability procedure, two deadlines must be observed.